How much does it cost to build?

 When will works start?

 Construction on the parklands started in June 2020.

 When will it be open?

-The facility is scheduled to be open by June 2022.
+The facility is scheduled to be open in late 2022.

 Will people be able to use Bradbury Oval and Gordon Fetterplace Aquatic Centre during construction?